chelsilarious/AutoDiff/docs/milestone1.md

 For a function, even a complicated one, the computer is able to compute its derivatives by breaking it down into smaller parts, applying chain rule to the elementary operations, and calculate intermerdiate results at each step.

 In the graph structure of such calculation, each node is an intermediate result, and each arrow is an elementary operation.
-An elementary operation are such as addition, subtraction, multiplication, division, or taking exponential, log, sine, cosine, etc.
+An elementary operation are such as addition, subtraction, multiplication, division, or taking exponential, log, sine, cosine, etc. In short, AD represent a function as a composition of elementary functions through elemtary operations by a sequence of intermediate values.

 An example is provided below.